is the most common cause of a diffuse loss of hair with thinning.

-- Traction alopecia: It is a condition in which constant force is applied on hair.
+It is a condition in which constant force is applied to hair.
 Eg. hair loss along the hairline due to prolonged wearing of tight ponytails.

-- Alopecia areata: There are several patches of hair loss in scalp.
+There are several patches of hair loss in the scalp.

-- Stress: Stress play major role for hair fall.
+Stress plays a major role in hair fall.
 When our stress level is increased our body release negative hormones and they affect our body and also hairs.

-- Trichotillomania – It is a psychiatric obsessive compulsive disorder in which women starts pulling her hair leading to patchy hair loss in front and top of the head.
+It is a psychiatric obsessive-compulsive disorder in which women start pulling her hair leading to patchy hair loss in front and top of the head.
 It needs psychiatric treatment.